BPR02/SkyBlock_Collection/src/packs/extras/skyvoid_additions/README.md

 ### Shulkers from Lightning
 *in Standard SkyBlock end cities generate with skulkers, but no blocks*
-Lightning hiting a lightning rod attached to a purpur block will convert it into a shulker
+Lightning hitting a lightning rod attached to a purpur block will convert it into a shulker

 ### Wandering Traders Sell Sniffer Eggs
 *drowneds hatching sniffer eggs is the default way to get sniffers*